uthmanolanase/HIV-Continental-Study-Africa/README.md

 ## 📊 Key Findings

-- Large disparities in ART coverage, ranging from 1% to 96% across countries.

-- South Africa remains the epicenter of HIV incidence and AIDS-related mortality.
+- ART coverage increased substantially across Africa between 2010 and 2024 but remained highly heterogeneous across countries.

-- Higher ART coverage is significantly linked to reduced HIV incidence and mortality.
+- Greater ART coverage was consistently associated with lower AIDS-related mortality after accounting for HIV incidence and country-level heterogeneity.

-- Spatial maps reveal clear geographic inequalities in HIV outcomes.

-- Growth curve and panel regression models confirm ART scale-up reduces AIDS mortality over time.
+- HIV incidence remained a significant positive predictor of AIDS-related mortality throughout the study period.

+- A weak positive ecological association was observed between ART coverage and HIV incidence, likely reflecting ART scale-up in higher HIV-burden countries rather than a causal relationship.

+- Geographic maps demonstrated substantial regional disparities in HIV incidence, ART coverage, and AIDS-related mortality across the African continent.

+- Fixed-effects panel regression and linear mixed-effects sensitivity analyses produced consistent findings, supporting the robustness of the results.
 ---
 # How to Reproduce
 1. Clone the repository